Debrii

 Debrii is the alias of Deborah Fields, a fictional character appearing in American comic books published by Marvel Comics.
 Created by writer Zeb Wells and artist Skottie Young, she debuted in New Warriors vol. 3 #4.
-Little is known about her at this time.
 She is a superhero who avoided being killed in the opening shots of Marvel's Civil War by not reuniting with the team after their reality show was cancelled the first time in New Warriors vol. 3 #6.

 Fictional character biography

 New Warriors

 Debrii was introduced by the New Warriors' TV producer, Ashley, and so was the only member of Night Thrasher's revised team to have not been hand-picked by him.
 The TV company's board of directors felt that there was no "friction" in the current team — they all liked each other too much — and that the show would get better ratings if an unknown quantity was added to the team.
 Debrii's abrasive, antagonistic personality was perfect in this regard; she did not get on well with any of the team members, frequently making snide comments about Microbe's relatively useless powers and constantly arguing with Namorita.